 After the Last Cancelled Meeting

-split any profits 50/50.
-Hope this all happens.
+be ordered basketball coins to ship June 4.
 Will raffle off 3 club medals when we next meet and then start the 1884 CC boxed dollar raffle.
+Will reschedule Stan

 June 4-6 Long Beach Coin, Currency, and Stamp Show, Long Beach Convention Centre, 100 S, Pine St. Admit: $8 Tables: huge Taryn Warecker 805 680-0294